MikiP98/HumilityAFM/README.md

   - If done through a datapack, the blocks can be enabled by default on the client?
 - Add ceiling and floor candlesticks variants
 - Add floor and ceiling variants of the cabinets
-- Make LEDs and Candlestick into integrated datapacks?
+- Make Light Strips and Candlesticks into integrated datapacks?
 - Make BetterNether and BetterEnd support into integrated datapacks
 - Add thin <sup>*(Blibiocraft style)*</sup> and short cabinets?
 - Add a feature to connect 2 neighboring Cabinets into a big one?
-- Convert all the Python code to Java Fabric Datagen
+- ~~Convert all the Python code to Java Fabric Datagen~~
 - Restructure the code a bit *(e.g. dedicated registry files)*
 - Add `Fully resourcepack compatible!` to the `Features` section
 - Port to newer MC versions: